bugsnag/bugsnag-php/ARCHITECTURE.md

 ### The Handler Class
 The handler class provides static functions for registering the Bugsnag unhandled error and exception handlers, as well as a shutdown handler.
 This is separate to the client object as these handlers and methods of registering them will change across frameworks.

-The static registration functions take an instance of the client object to reference in the event of a an exception by creating a `Report` object with it.
+The static registration functions take an instance of the client object to utilise as a source of application information and as a notifier when an unhandled error or exception occurs.

 As this is an optional part of the library that must be initiated separately it should be replaced by an appropriate method of hooking into the error handlers or loggers of the relevant framework.
 It must respond to these events by creating a `Report` object from the `client` and exception, and then it must pass it into the client objects `notify` function for it to be sent off to the Bugsnag notification server.